VVK93/Agent-Review-Analyser/README.md

     nltk.download('stopwords')
     ```
 5.  **Set up OpenAI API Key:**
-    Create a `.env` file in the `Vladimir_Kovtunovskiy/homework2-userboard-simulation` directory and add your OpenAI API key:
+    Create a `.env` file in the `BoardSimulation` directory and add your OpenAI API key:
     ```
     OPENAI_API_KEY='your_openai_api_key_here'
     ```